-A student in grade 6 or above will earn course credit with a passing score of at least 80 on the examination, a scaled score of 50 or higher on an examination administered through the CLEP, or a score of 3 or higher on an AP examination, as applicable.
+- a passing score of at least 80 on the examination, - a scaled score of 50 or higher on an examination administered through the CLEP, or - a score of 3 or higher on an AP examination, as applicable.

 A student may take an examination to earn high school course credit no more than twice.
 If a student fails to achieve the designated score on the applicable exam before the beginning of the school year in which the student would need to enroll in the course according to the school's high school course sequence, the student must complete the course.